CartoDB/carto-selfhosted-helm/customizations/README.md

 1. [Configure the domain](#configure-the-domain-of-your-self-hosted) that will be used.
 2. [Expose service](#access-to-carto-from-outside-the-cluster) to be accessed from outside the cluster.
    - [Configure TLS termination](#configure-tls-termination-in-the-service)
 3. [Use external Databases](#use-external-databases).
-Our recomendation is to use managed DBs with backups and so on.
+Our recommendation is to use managed DBs with backups and so on.

 Optional configurations: